goldenapples/recommended-links/readme.txt

 == Changelog ==

+= 0.2.1 =
+Implemented four new sorting options to the recommended links archive page: "newest", "hot", "current", and "score".
+Also fixed minor bug in resolving symlinked plugin directory

 = 0.2 =
 This is the first initial public release.
 This uses a custom post type, rather than trying to do everything through custom tables and functions.

 = 0.1 =
 I built a version 0.1 back in 2010 for a personal project, which was only half complete (most of the functions necessary to run the plugin were mixed in with theme files, and functionality was very limited.)

+== Upgrade Notice ==

+= 0.2.1 =
+Implemented four new sorting options to the recommended links archive page: "newest", "hot", "current", and "score".